-- Complete the College of the Canyons online application - Complete the Free Application for Federal Student Aid or Dream Application - 3.
+- 1. Complete the College of the Canyons online application - 2.
+Complete the Free Application for Federal Student Aid or Dream Application - 3.
 Complete assessment and advisement - 4.
 Complete orientation

 Once the student has completed the online application, we ask that all students complete the Free Application for Federal Student Aid (FAFSA) or the Dream Application.
-Each student will be required to complete the assessment, a 15-20 questionnaire based on your high school coursework to place the student into math, English/ESL.
+Each student will be required to complete the online assessment module, a short questionnaire based on your high school coursework to place the student into math, English/ESL.
 All students are required by law to be placed into transfer level math and English.
 Please see Title 5 section 55522 for more information.

-Once the student completes the assessment, they will then meet with an advisor to review the students educational goal, major, career interests, services on our campuses, and develop a one semester education plan.
+Once the student completes the online assessment module, they will then complete the online advisement module to learn how to select the right courses and programs to meet their educational goal and develop a one-semester education plan.
+Students will have the opportunity to schedule follow-up services with an academic advisor.
 Finally, the student must complete the online orientation to receive their priority registration date.
 The orientation reviews mandatory information that must be provided to each student, including how to register, repeatability, academic standards, assistance on campus, and how to use our online tools.